How to Become a Notary in Maryland

 How much can a Maryland notary public charge for performing notarial acts?

-Maryland notary fees are set by state notary statute ACM St. Gov. §18-107 and Notary Public: General Regulation 01.02.08.02.
-The maximum allowable fees that a Maryland notary public may charge are outlined below:
+Maryland notary fees are set by Md.
+Code, SG §18-107 and COMAR 01.02.08.02.
+The maximum allowable fees that a Maryland notary public may charge are as follow:

-- A notary may charge $6 for the performance of a traditional notarial act and $25 for the performance of a remote notarial act.
+- $30 for the performance of a remote notarial act.

 - When a notary public is requested to make reproductions of a notarized record or an entry in the notary’s journal by photocopying or other means, the notary may demand and receive not more than $2 for each copy furnished.

-- A notary public may demand and receive reimbursement at the prevailing rate for mileage established by the Internal Revenue Service for business travel and a fee not to exceed $5 for travel if required to perform a notarial act.
-Please see the Notary Division Home page for the current mileage rate.
+- A notary public may demand and receive reimbursement at the prevailing rate for mileage established by the Internal Revenue Service for business travel and a fee not to exceed $5 for travel if required for the performance of a notarial act.
+Please visit the Notary Division’s home page for the current mileage rate.

 - A notary public may charge $6 for certifying a copy of a record in the notary’s journal.